Holovin/kvk/README.md

 Some improvements for search (new yandex search, search question with answers, search split answers)

 ##### v0.2.1 (22/05/2018)
-Fix broken words with similar symbols in diffenert keyboard layouts
+Fix broken words with similar symbols in different keyboard layouts

 ##### v0.2 (25/04/2018)
 Automatic open google link with question